Post-detection policy: IAA SETI Declaration of Principles

 The document does not carry the force of law or any other regulatory power.
 Hence it can be ignored by public or private institutions should they choose to, without legal repercussions.

+In 2026, the protocols were updated and endorsed by the IAA SETI Committee and the IAA Board of Trustees.
+The latest Postdetection Protocols are presented as an IAA Position paper.